GGRIGORAS/payments-engine/README.md

 # Payments Engine — Take-Home Exercise

-A small Rust CLI that streams a CSV list of transactions and prints the closing balance for every client, exactly as required in Kraken’s **toy payments engine** brief.
+A small Rust CLI that streams a CSV list of transactions and prints the closing balance for every client, exactly as required  **toy payments engine** brief.

 | Command                                           | Purpose                                                         |